cym13/demo_calculator/README.rst

 This is a simple text-based calculator.
 It supports all four common operations, integers and floating point numbers as well as variable assignment to keep track of your results.
+It also has an history so you can reference previous results and save your work in a file.

 This is (really) not meant for production use.
 However it shows how one may build a simple interpreter with basic features.